 - Wahoo do their fancy fan for like £200 which I do now have (read my review here), but I did start off by getting this one from Amazon (it’s also a brand I know of already).
 Or check this style fan which the gyms use when the air conditioning is broken down!
 In the end I got this fan from Amazon as it came recommended.
 It’s doesn’t take up much space and keeps me perfectly cool.

 - A sweat net – to protect your bike frame.
-This one from Wiggle is decent enough.
+This one from Sigma Sports is decent enough.

 - Phone mount – I recently got the Quadlock Out Front Mount which keeps my phone in the perfect position for following workouts on Zwift and interacting through the companion app.
 Before this, I got my phone charger wire caught in the chain and honestly, I never want that to happen to anyone else.